rundeck/rundeck/docs/en/developer/01-plugin-development.md

 You should choose a unique but simple name for your provider.

-Each plugin class must have the "com.dtolabs.rundeck.core.plugins.Plugin" annotation applied to it.
+Each plugin class must have the [Plugin](../javadoc/com/dtolabs/rundeck/core/plugins/Plugin.html) annotation applied to it.

 ~~~~~ {.java}
 @Plugin(name="myprovider", service="NodeExecutor")